kvutien/Tutorial-ipfs-dapp/README.md

 ## Setup
 The setup instructions use the console utility (`Terminal.app`) from MacOS.
 The setup instructions are the same if you use Linux Ubuntu.

-Under Windows, it is strongly recommended to use a Ubuntu Virtual Machine, running inside [VirtualBox](https://www.virtualbox.org/wiki/Downloads) for Windows.
+Under Windows, it is strongly recommended to run a [VirtualBox](https://www.virtualbox.org/wiki/Downloads) for Windows and install a Ubuntu Virtual Machine inside it.
 Here is a YouTube video of 4 minutes, that can guide you through this double installation process: https://youtu.be/8mns5yqMfZk.
 ### Overall environment setup, using MacOS
 * Install [Brew](https://brew.sh/)
 * Install nodeJS via brew: `brew install node@14.17.0`  (this version of nodeJS is the last long term stable support)